apache/systemds/docs/site/windows-source-installation.md

 ### Getting Apache SystemDS Source Code

 SystemDS source code is available from [github.com/apache/systemds](https://github.com/apache/systemds) by either cloning or downloading a zip file (based on a branch) into `<SYSTEMDS_HOME>`.
-The default is the *master* branch.
+The default is the *main* branch.

 ```bash
 git clone https://github.com/apache/systemds systemds
 ```

-The master branch contains the source code which will be used to create the next major version of Apache SystemDS.
+The main branch contains the source code which will be used to create the next major version of Apache SystemDS.

 _**Speed Tip:**_ If the complete repository history isn't needed then using a shallow clone (`git clone --depth 1`) will save significant time.